bj600800/FAST-flow/README.md

 3. **Encourage Innovation**: Inspire new ideas and approaches by showcasing available methodologies and their applications.

 ## Results
 We have summarized key frontier algorithms in the field of enzyme function research, categorizing them into six main types: enzyme function prediction, catalytic kinetic parameter prediction, solubility prediction, folding stability prediction, thermal stability prediction, and hybrid methods.
 For each algorithm, we collected seven relevant pieces of information: name, algorithm characteristics, algorithm type, data type, reference citations, code repository links, and online server availability.
-We hope that this comprehensive compilation will meet the algorithmic needs of researchers in this domain, facilitating their efforts in enzyme screening and design.
+We hope that this comprehensive knowledge base will meet the algorithmic needs of researchers in this domain, facilitating their efforts in enzyme screening and design.

 ## 1. Folding Stability Prediction (Protein Folding State)